freeborough/cicd/doc/research/script_running.md

 In both cases the server will only return the data once the program has closed, halting the loading of the webpage.

+However it was possible to process multiple requests at once. for example the files command ran whilst the example sleep,print python script.

-This appears to be appropiate for the use case of firing off a script and receiving back the output of the command any errors that occured and the exit code of said command.
+This appears to be appropriate for the use case of firing off a script and receiving back the output of the command any errors that occurred and the exit code of said command.

 # References